 Oakville Physiotherapy: How to choose the right mattress for your back!

 The pillow and mattress we use at night can have a huge impact on our overall sleep and health.
 Our physiotherapists say a poor night’s sleep can lead to poor performance at work, a generally bad mood and greater susceptibility to illness.
 It can also wreak havoc on our bodies, leading to pain in our back, shoulder, neck and legs.
+Andrea has treated everthing from headaches to low back pain caused by a bad mattress.
 When choosing a mattress, take the time to understand your own sleep patterns and behavior.
 Don’t necessarily assume that a cheap mattress will provide the same kind of sleep as any other mattress.

 How Do You Sleep?
 Our physiotherapist wants to know!

 Are you a back sleeper?
 Side sleeper?
 Or perhaps a Stomach sleeper.
 Each of these types of sleep habits requires its own kind of mattress and pillow.
 A back sleeper needs a thinner pillow and extra support at the bottom to better support the neck.
 A side sleeper needs a firm pillow to fill the distance between the ear and shoulders.
 A stomach sleeper needs a flatter pillow to avoid creating kinks in the neck.
 Medical professionals recommend stomach sleepers also use a pillow under their stomach to prevent lower back pain.
-Want some advice from our medical professionals and how to sleep, click here for our physio and chiropractors perspective from our Oakville clinic.
+Want some advice from our medical professionals and how to sleep, how to fix your pain while you sleep for our physio and chiropractors perspective from our Oakville clinic.

 The Right Mattress